melizalab/arfx/README.md

 ### other utilities

-This package comes with a few scripts that do fairly specific operations.
+This package comes with a few additional scripts that do fairly specific operations.

 #### arfx-split